lupinx2/fix-my-bluetooth/README.md

 ## Support
 This script is provided "as is", without warranty of any kind.
-If this doesn't work for you or breaks your system worse somehow, that's not my fault, it works on my machine.
+If it doesn't work or breaks your system worse somehow, that's not my fault, it works on my machine.